 \subsection{Force-based Dynamics}

-\textbf{Task Settings:} This task is an extension of \textit{Circling + Clustering} where the dynamics is based on force.
-At each time step, the agent can assign a two dimensional force $f_i \in \R^2$ on each object.
+\textbf{Task Settings:} This task is an extension of \textit{Circling + Clustering} where the agent can only impose forces on the objects instead of velocities.
+At each time step, the agent can assign a two-dimensional force $f_i \in \R^2$ on each object.

-\textbf{Implementation Details: } Similar to `one at a time' experiment, we design a bi-level approach to tackle this task, as Figure 7.(b) illustrates.
-The high-level policy outputs a target velocity every 8 steps.
-In the following 8 steps after the target velocities are outputted, the low-level PID-controller receives the target velocity and outputs the force-based action to minimise the velocity error.
-We set $K_P = 10.0, K_I = 0.0, K_D = 0.0$ for PID-controller.
+\textbf{Implementation Details: } Similar to the `one at a time' experiment, we design a bi-level approach to tackle this task, as Fig.~\ref{fig:force} (b) illustrates.
+The high-level policy outputs a target velocity every eight steps.
+In the following eight steps, after the target velocities are outputted, the low-level PID controller receives the target velocity and outputs the force-based action to minimise the velocity error.
+We set $K_P = 10.0, K_I = 0.0, K_D = 0.0$ for PID controller.

-This policy is compared with Ours(SAC) in the main paper.
+This policy is compared with Ours~(SAC) in the main paper.

-\textbf{Results:} As shown in Figure~\ref{fig:force}. (a) and (c), this force-based policy achieves comparable performance with Ours(SAC) yet suffers from slight efficiency drop due to the control error of PID.
+\textbf{Results:} As shown in Fig.~\ref{fig:force}. (a) and (c), this force-based policy achieves comparable performance with Ours~(SAC) yet suffers from a slight efficiency drop due to the control error of PID.